Luis Ojeda

-Luis Alberto Ojeda (born 21 March 1990) is an Argentine football goalkeeper who plays for Gimnasia Mendoza.
+Luis Alberto Ojeda (born 21 March 1990) is an Argentine football goalkeeper who plays for Boca Unidos.

 Career

 Ojeda began his playing career with local team Unión de Santa Fe of the Argentine 2nd division in 2008.

 In 2009, he was signed by Argentinos Juniors as a reserve keeper.
 He did not play in any games during the Apertura 2009 but he got several chances to play in the Clausura 2010 championship following injuries to 1st choice goalkeeper Nicolás Peric.
 He made his Argentinos Juniors debut in a 0–1 away win against Racing Club on 14 March 2010.
 He also made an appearance in Argentinos 2 final games of the Clausura 2010 championship, helping the club to secure their first league championship for 25 years.
 He left Argentinos Juniors in June 2015, after requesting a raise to 300,000 pesos per month.